andrewcooke/simple-date/README.md

 ### TZ Factory - tz_factory

 Provide a [PyTzFactory](#pytzfactory) that is used to find the timezone.
-By default all calls to the API used `DEAULTT_TZ_FACTORY`.
+Otherwise, by default, all calls to the API use the `DEFAULT_TZ_FACTORY` instance.

 This is useful in two cases:

 1. With multiple threads.
-The code is *not* thread safe, so if you are creating [SimpleDate] instances in multiple threads then each thread *must* have its own factory.
+The code is *not* thread safe, so if you are creating [SimpleDate](#simpledate) instances in multiple threads then each thread *must* have its own factory.

    ```python
    >>> local_factory = PyTzFactory()